jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 -  ``Medium``
 -  ``Hard``

-We will use it to customise the output of the converted notebook depending of the tag on each cell
+We will use it to customize the output of the converted notebook depending of the tag on each cell

 .. code:: python